brunodifranco/project-rossmann-sales/README.md

 This **Data Science** project is focused on solving one problem:

-- ### **Rossmann CEO is requiring a sales prediction of the next six weeks for each store, in order to determine the best resources allocation for each store renovation.**
+- ### **Rossmann CEO is requiring a sales prediction of the next six weeks for each store, in order to determine the best resource allocation for each store renovation.**

 *The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-house-rocket-insights/blob/main/jupyter-house-rocket.ipynb) Jupyter Notebook.*